 While at The Summit you will eat at The Summit dining hall for breakfast and dinner.
-For 2018 this will be a comfortable temporary tent facility.
 Your first meal upon arrival will either be lunch or dinner, depending on the arrival time you indicate in your arrival plan.
 Your last meal at The Summit is breakfast on the day of departure.
-Your Trek Staff will orient you to dining hall operations during your walking tour.
+The staff will orient you to dining hall operations during your walking tour.